What is an innovation strategy?

 An innovation strategy is a collection of business initiatives that seek the creation of new sources of earnings to maximize the value of an organization within a given period of time.

 Innovation is very important when it comes to strategy.
-It can create superior growth, reduce costs, eliminate competition and even create entirely new markets, but the term innovation has been so overused that it has lost its meaning.
+It can create superior business growth, reduce costs, eliminate competition and even create entirely new markets, but the term innovation has been so overused that it has lost its meaning.

 Along those lines, we have broken down the entire innovation space into four groups of activities that executives can track and integrate as part of their business’s strategy.